AmineChaigneau/mouse-tracking-simon-task/README.md

 npm start
 ```
 Follow the on-screen instructions for calibration and proceed with the main task as prompted.

-## Live Application
-The Mouse Tracking Simon Task is currently hosted and available for testing at the following link: [Simon Task Application](https://simontask2023a1b2.web.app/)

 ## Support
 For any inquiries or support, reach out at aminechaigneau@gmail.com.